Automattic/jetpack/docs/development-environment.md

 ### JETPACK__SANDBOX_DOMAIN

-External contributors shouldn't use this constant.
+External contributors do not need this constant.
 If you’re working on changes to the WordPress.com/server side of Jetpack, you’ll need to instruct your Jetpack installation to talk to your development server.
 Refer to internal documentation for detailed instructions.